 The top bureaucrats in 1983 were not able to grasp any ethical considerations.
 A sense of objectivity got lost and only the sense of self-preservation characterized the actions of top ranking officials.
-Srimati.
-Indira Gandhi had also paid a very heavy price because of the trust she had placed in some of these career opportunists who had no real interest in serving the Nation.
+Mrs. Indira Gandhi paid a very heavy price because of the trust she had placed in some of these career opportunists who had no real interest in serving the Nation.

 THE SPIRIT OF INDIAN NATIONALISM:

-On November 14, 1958, I was a student at Danavaipeta Municipal High School, Rajahmundry when we first celebrated the Children’s Day.
-The School had received a brand new Public Announcement System and I gave a very inspired and eloquent speech during the School Assembly and had expressed my love and a sense of attachment to Prime Minister Nehru.
-During 1962, Prime Minister Nehru visited Nizamabad District to inaugurate the irrigation project at Pochampadu on the banks of River Godavari.
-Government Giriraj Arts College, Nizamabad had declared a Holiday.
+On November 14, 1958, I was a student at Danavaipeta Municipal High School, Rajahmundry when we celebrated the Children’s Day.
+The School received a brand new Public Announcement System and I gave a very inspired and eloquent speech during the School Assembly expressing my love and a sense of attachment to Prime Minister Nehru.
+During 1962, Prime Minister Nehru visited Nizamabad District to inaugurate the irrigation project at Pochampad on the banks of River Godavari.
+Government Giriraj Arts College, Nizamabad declared a holiday to help the student community to attend the function.
 Myself, my father R. Suryanarayana Murthy who was then the Principal of that college, many of Staff Members and students converged at that venue to show our love and admiration for Prime Minister Nehru.

-During 1962, in the wake of massive brutal attack by Communist China across the Himalayan frontier, I had developed a wish to serve in Indian Army which had experienced a very humiliating defeat.
+During 1962, in the wake of massive brutal attack by Communist China across the Himalayan frontier, I developed a desire to serve in the Indian Army which experienced a very humiliating defeat.
 I was a student at Government Giriraj Arts College, Nizamabad.
-From 1962 to 1965, I had participated in the National Cadet Corps training, but I was not sure as to how I can to get into Army Service.
+From 1962 to 1965, I participated in the National Cadet Corps training, but I was not sure as to how I can to get into the Army Service.

 I was a second year M.B.B.S.( First M.B.B.S.
-Part III ) student at Kurnool Medical College, Kurnool when Srimati.
-Indira Gandhi was chosen as the third Prime Minister of India.
-She had symbolized the spirit of Indian Nationalism.
-She had transcended the limitations imposed by deriving identity based upon region, religion, caste, and language.
-I was instantly attracted by the charisma of her personality which portrayed my vision of National Unity.
+Part III ) student at Kurnool Medical College, Kurnool when Mrs. Indira Gandhi was chosen as the third Prime Minister of India.
+She symbolizes the spirit of Indian Nationalism.
+She transcends the limitations imposed by deriving identity based upon region, religion, caste, and language.
+I was instantly attracted by the charisma of her personality which portrays my vision of National Unity.

-I sent her a letter in my hand writing expressing my sense of pleasure for her appointment as the Prime Minister.
-She had graciously sent me a reply.
-In the year 1967, I met her at her official residence in New Delhi along with a batch of Student Delegates attending a National Student Seminar on National Integration.
+I sent her a hand-written letter expressing my sense of pleasure for her appointment as the Prime Minister.
+She graciously sent me a reply.
+In the year 1967, I met her at her official residence in New Delhi along with a batch of student delegates attending a National Student Seminar on National Integration.
 This four-week long Seminar was sponsored by Vishwa Yuvak Kendra, Chanakyapuri, New Delhi, an International Youth Center.

 National Integration represents the idea of people of all regions and religions coming together, to work together, and to participate in National Affairs as equals.
-During 1969, a team of Army Medical Corps Officers had arrived at Kurnool Medical College, Kurnool to conduct interviews for selection of Final Year M.B.B.S. students for the grant of Short Service Regular Commission.
-Myself, and another student by name Ahmad Vali Jan got selected in the interview but he opted out.
+During 1969, a team of Army Medical Corps Officers arrived at Kurnool Medical College, Kurnool to conduct interviews for selection of Final Year M.B.B.S. students for the grant of Short Service Regular Commission in the Indian Army Medical Corps.
+Myself, and another student by name Ahmad Wali Jan got selected in the interview but he opted out.
 I was granted the rank of Second Lieutenant.
 I made this deliberate choice to join the Indian Army Medical Corps to serve the Nation and to take part in National Affairs to the fullest extent that could be possible.

-On 26 July 1970, I had reported for duty at Officers Training School, Army Medical Corps Centre & School in Lucknow.
-I had completed my training in Ambala Cantonment during 1971 and was fully ready for my role as a Medical Officer to provide medical care and support to our troops.
-Indeed, the opportunity to serve the Nation came to be true to my desire and my expectations.
+On 26 July 1970, I reported for duty at Officers Training School, Army Medical Corps Centre & School in Lucknow.
+I completed my medical training in the Military Hospital, Ambala Cantonment during 1971 and was fully ready for my role as a Medical Officer to provide medical care and support to our troops.
+Indeed, the opportunity to serve the Nation came true to my desire and my expectations.

 SPECIAL FRONTIER FORCE-OPERATION EAGLE 1971-LIBERATION WAR OF BANGLADESH-GALLANTRY AWARD:

-During 1971, I had joined the Special Frontier Force on deputation from Indian Army.
-I was sent to work at Headquarters Establishment No.22 and as my service was supervised by the Prime Minister’s Cabinet Secretariat, I got an opportunity to know and to carry out Srimati.
-Indira Gandhi’s decisions in furtherance of her Foreign Policy initiatives.
-During the conduct of India-Pakistan War of 1971, Prime Minister Indira Gandhi had approved the military operations in the Chittagong Hill Tracts which initiated the Liberation of Bangladesh from Pakistani military dictatorship.
+During 1971, I joined the Special Frontier Force on deputation from the Indian Army.
+I was sent to work at Headquarters Establishment No.22 (Vikas Regiment) that operates under the supervision of the Prime Minister’s Cabinet Secretariat.
+For that reason, I got an opportunity to know and to put into action Mrs. Indira Gandhi’s decisions in furtherance of her foreign policy initiatives.
+During the conduct of India-Pakistan War of 1971, Prime Minister Indira Gandhi approved the military action in the Chittagong Hill Tracts which initiated the Liberation of Bangladesh from Pakistan’s military dictatorship.

 THE SWEETEST MOMENT OF MY MILITARY SERVICE:

-The Medical Directorate at the Indian Army Headquarters had failed to process the citation that was forwarded to them by my South Column Unit which took part in the Chittagong Hill Tracts military operation.
-I was recommended the Gallantry Award of ‘VIR CHAKRA’ and I was the only Officer in my Unit who had not received the Award for which the Unit had submitted a citation.
-However, I had enhanced the prestige of Army Medical Corps and for the first time in the history of the Army Medical Corps; I had performed the duties of a Medical officer, a Nursing Assistant, and an Ambulance Assistant while medically evacuating critically wounded soldiers; marching in a remote, roadless, forest terrain for over forty miles and I had maintained the patients in a stable condition throughout the difficult land journey.
+The Medical Directorate at the Indian Army Headquarters failed to process the citation that was dispatched by my South Column Unit which took part in the Chittagong Hill Tracts military operation.
+I was recommended the gallantry award of ‘VIR CHAKRA’.
+I am the only Officer of Special Frontier Force who has not received the Award for which the Unit submitted a citation.
+However, I enhanced the prestige of the Army Medical Corps.
+For the first time in the history of the Army Medical Corps I performed the duties of a Medical officer, a Nursing Assistant, and an Ambulance Assistant while medically evacuating critically wounded soldiers; marching in a remote, roadless, forest terrain for over forty miles and I maintained the patients in a stable condition throughout the difficult land journey.
 I was overjoyed by this uplifting experience.
-My patients had survived their battle injuries.
-I had narrated the story to the Director General of Armed Forces Medical Services in an interview that was held in September 1972 at the Headquarters Ministry of Defence, New Delhi and I was granted Direct Permanent Commission in the Army Medical Corps just based upon the powerful story that I had narrated to the DGAFMS.
+My patients survived their battlefield injuries.
+I narrated the story to the Director General of Armed Forces Medical Services (DGAFMS) in an interview that was held in September 1972 at the Headquarters Ministry of Defence, New Delhi.
+I was granted Direct Permanent Commission in the Army Medical Corps just based upon the powerful story that I narrated to the DGAFMS.